-Intermittent fasting in the Bible was a common practice.
-Great men of history understood its power.
-Scientists are discovering its benefits and some have used this method to help treat cancer, Alzheimer’s, detoxify, and other illness.
-Fasting triggers stem cell regeneration of damaged, old immune system (Valter Longo, Ph.D., USC News).
+Scientists are discovering that intermittent fasting may help treat cancer, Alzheimer’s, detoxify, and clear other illness.
+Fasting triggers stem cell regeneration of damaged immune systems in a healthy nourished body.
+(Valter Longo, Ph.D., USC News).

-In fact, Max Lugavere, author of “Genius Foods,” found a new study that showed fasting increases wakefulness and alertness.
-Orexin neuron-a, a neurotransmitter in the brain increases.
-Using Ramadan as an example, researchers discovered that the practice induces a marked increase in high-density lipoprotein cholesterol and a decrease in low-density lipoprotein cholesterol (Pubmed).
+Max Lugavere, the author of “Genius Foods” said that fasting increases wakefulness and alertness when Orexin neuron-a, a neurotransmitter in the brain increases during intermittent fasting.
+Fasting also induces a marked increase in high-density lipoprotein cholesterol, and a decrease in low-density lipoprotein cholesterol (Pubmed).

 An age-old practical and sacred tradition